TheodoraManika/web/README.md

 # web
-The  programs from the web developer bootcamp course from Udemy
+The  projects from the web developer bootcamp course from Udemy